- IAEA Technical Report Series No. 398, 2000 (IAEA) English

 A general discussion of the various types of dosimeters is presented in Chapter 3 of the IAEA Radiation Oncology Physics Handbook.
 Calibration of high-energy external beams is discussed in Chapter 9 of the Handbook.
 Details of the absorbed dose calibration procedure are given in reports TRS 398, TRS 469 and in the Handbook.

-A training module has been developed to assist medical physicists in the implementation of IAEA Technical Report Series No. 398 for high energy linear accelerator photon beams (chapter 6).
+A training module (online version or downloadable) has been developed to assist medical physicists in the implementation of IAEA Technical Report Series No. 398 for high energy linear accelerator photon beams (chapter 6).